Updated as of 9/30/20

 The CASA offices are currently closed.
 Any updates to this will be added here.

-- Masks covering the nose and mouth are required for both the volunteer/staff and anyone over age 6 participating in the visit.
-Let your supervisor know if you need masks for yourself or the placement and some will be made available to you.
+- Masks covering the nose and mouth are required for both the volunteer/staff and anyone over age 6 participating in the visit (child and family/placement).
+Masks can be provided by CASA if needed.

 - No entry into homes is permitted by the volunteer/staff.